udacity/wechat_store/README.md

 # Homepage

-This is me page with authorization facility.
+This is me page after user login.